risk-first/website/practices/Estimates.md

 Often, a _strategy_ will be broken up into multiple actions.  _Which are the riskiest actions?_  Figure this out, using the Risk-First vocabulary and the best experience you can bring to bear, then, perform the actions which [Pay Off](Glossary#pay-off) the biggest risks first.

-As we saw from the "10X Developer" saw, [Learning Curve Risk](Communication-Risk#learning-curve-risk) and [Dead End Risk](Complexity-Risk#dead-end-risk), are likely to be the biggest risks.
+As we saw from the "10X Developer" Saw, [Learning Curve Risk](Communication-Risk#learning-curve-risk) and [Dead End Risk](Complexity-Risk#dead-end-risk), are likely to be the biggest risks.
 How can we front-load this and tackle these earlier?

  - _Having a vocabulary_ (like the one Risk-First provides) allows us to _at least talk about these_.  e.g. "I believe there is a [Dead End Risk](Complexity-Risk#dead-end-risk) that we might not be able to get this software to run on Linux."
  - Build mock-ups:
    - UI wireframes allow us to bottom out the [Communication Risk](Communication-Risk) of the interfaces we build.
    - [Spike Solutions](Coding#spike) allow us to de-risk algorithms and approaches before making them part of the main development.
+   - Test the market with these and [meet reality](Glossary#meet-reality) early.
  - Don't pick delivery dates far in the future.
 Collectively work out the biggest risks with your clients, and then arrange the next possible date to demonstrate the mitigation.
  - Do actions _early_ that are _simple_ but are nevertheless show-stoppers.
 They are as much a source of [Hidden Risk](Glossary#hidden-risk) as more obviously tricky actions.